Find Affordable College Courses

 Kansas City, MO

-Kansas City Art Institute did quite well in this year’s ranking of the most popular places for writing studies students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the large city of Kansas City, Kansas City Art Institute is a private not-for-profit college with a small student population.
+With a ranking of #9, Kansas City Art Institute did quite well on this year’s most popular schools for writing studies students working on their bachelor’s degree.
+Located in the city of Kansas City, Kansas City Art Institute is a private not-for-profit school with a fairly small student population.

 About 80% of the students majoring in writing at the school are women while 20% are male.